ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ### Main application component

-So far, you have CKEditor classes that bring the product preview into the content, a list of products, and a product component ready.
-It is time to glue things together in the `App` class.
+By now you should have CKEditor classes that bring the product preview into the content, a list of products, and a product component ready.
+It is time to glue things together with the `App` class.

 You are going to extend the [main application file](#lets-start) skeleton that you created earlier in this tutorial so it renders the {@link installation/frameworks/react official `<CKEditor>` React component} on the left side, and the list of available products on the right.